Diseases Search

 Jiva’s Evidence-Based Treatment Process

-Understanding your unique physical and psychological pattern allows us to tailor a Gout treatment plan that not only addresses symptoms but aligns with your inherent constitution for lasting health.
+• Prakriti Analysis: Understanding your unique physical and psychological patterns allows us to tailor a Gout treatment plan that not only addresses symptoms but also aligns with your inherent constitution for lasting health.

-We then, create a detailed Gout treatment plan, which consists of diet modifications, lifestyle adjustments, herbal medications, and specific therapies that aim to restore dosha balance and enhance joint health.
+• Chikitsa Sutra - Personalised Treatment Plan: We then create a detailed Gout treatment plan, which consists of diet modifications, lifestyle adjustments, herbal medications, and specific therapies that aim to restore dosha balance and enhance joint health.

-Continuous tracking of treatment effectiveness allows us to make necessary adjustments, ensuring that you achieve the best results from your personalised and Ayurvedic Treatment for gout with Jiva's ongoing support.
+• Continuous Monitoring & Amendments: Continuous tracking of treatment effectiveness allows us to make necessary adjustments, ensuring that you achieve the best results from your personalised Ayurvedic Treatment for gout with Jiva's ongoing support.

 What Our Patients Say